 The best way to get rid of pantry moths is by preventing an infestation in the first place.
-But isn’t that the way it goes with most household pests, including the in-laws?
+But isn’t that the way it goes with most household pests?

 I wish I could tell you it’s easy to get rid of pantry moths, but I’d be lying.
 Once they’re in your home, it takes determination and a bit of time to get rid of them.
-Fortunately, the work isn’t all that hard — far less hard, in fact, than getting your mother-in-law to take the hint and leave.
+But it can be done.

 How To Get Rid Of Pantry Moths

 Pantry moths don’t just make their homes in the crevices and corners of your cupboards: they lay eggs in your dry goods, too, where they’ll hatch into larvae, grow into pupae, and eventually burst forth as moths.